TheRedLion/UntisAlarm/README.md

 - Enhance the user interface and user experience.
 - Implement new features based on user feedback.

-# Contributing

-Any type of contribution via GitHub Pull Requests is welcome: new features, bug fixes, etc.

 ## How to Contribute

-First off, thanks for taking the time to contribute! ❤️

 To get up and running, follow these steps: